IU-PR/xai/content/docs/Groups/Explaining_RL_agents_in_Atari_games.md

 **Interpretability**: Dynamic weighting makes it easier to understand which layers and features contribute most.

 ### Results
-Here we can see the results of explanation for the decisions of AtariNet for different games:
+Here we can see the results of explanation for the decisions of AtariNet for different games by FullGrad and our approach:

 ####  Breakout: